 First, check the dew point sensor tip for obvious signs of moisture, corrosion, and/or damage causing high readings.
-Loosen the plastic compression fitting that holds the dew point sensor.
-Pull out the sensor and visually inspect the region of the probe normally inserted into the sample block.
-An example of sensor damage due to prolonged exposure to excessive moisture is shown below.
+Loosen the black, plastic compression fitting that holds the dew point sensor.
+Pull out the sensor and visually inspect the mirror and wire leads around it.
+Some examples of sensor damage due to prolonged exposure to excessive moisture are shown below.

+Water droplets present on the mirror indicate that the sensor has been exposed to excessive moisture at some point.
+That moisture needs to be removed.
 DO NOT ATTEMPT TO REMOVE THE MOISTURE FROM THE SENSOR WITH A CLOTH OR COMPRESSED AIR AS THIS CAN PERMANENTLY DAMAGE THE SENSOR.
 There are a few ways listed below to remove the moisture from the sampling lines and Simple Dew analyzer.
 The method used will depend on how much time the user can afford to be without measurements from the Simple Dew analyzer.